 1. US Dollar USD

-In as much as the Dollar is significantly influenced by the demand for commodities and the country’s economic performance, such factors as the fluctuations in the performance of other states using the Dollar economically.
+The Dollar gets significantly influenced by the demand for commodities and the country’s economic performance.
+Such factors as the fluctuations in the production of other states using the Dollar economically.

 2. Euro EUR

 It is the European Union’s official currency issued by the European Central Bank (ECB) and accounts for approximately €1 trillion in daily average trading volume.

 The primary factor that makes the euro the second most traded currency in the world is the economic clout of the region the currency used, popularly known as Eurozone.

 It comes second as the reserve currency globally just below the US dollar, accounting for only about 20% of the reserve by volume.
 Some of the influencing factors to the currency’s strength are but not limited to the economic and politic developments within the Eurozone.